On the Impact of Hard Adversarial Instances on Overfitting in Adversarial Training: Case Study and Discussion

-We use both reweighting and KL regularization to fine-tune the model.
-Our results are shown in Table~\ref{tbl:ft}, where the robust test accuracy is also evaluated by AutoAttack.
-It is clear that our methods can improve the performance under all settings.
-We also conduct an ablation study in Appendix~\ref{subsec:app_finetune}.
-All these results show that avoiding fitting hard adversarial examples helps to improve the generalization performance in adversarial fine-tuning with additional training data.
+We use reweighting and KL regularization to fine-tune the model.
+Results in Table~\ref{tbl:ft} clearly show that both techniques benefit the performance of the finetuned model.
+This shows that avoiding fitting hard adversarial examples helps to improve the generalization performance in adversarial fine-tuning with additional training data.